The Kymin: History

 The Naval Temple was constructed by the Kymin Club in 1800 to commemorate the second anniversary of the British naval victory at the Battle of the Nile in 1798 and in recognition of sixteen of the British Royal Navy's Admirals who had delivered significant victories in other major sea battles of the age around the globe to that date.
-The temple was dedicated by the Duchess of Beaufort, the daughter of Admiral Boscawen, one of those commemorated in the building.
+The temple was dedicated by Elizabeth Somerset, Duchess of Beaufort, the daughter of Admiral Edward Boscawen, one of those commemorated in the building.
 Nelson visited Monmouth in 1802, along with Lady Hamilton and her husband, Sir William Hamilton.
 They travelled on the River Wye from Ross-on-Wye to Monmouth, to be greeted by a cannonade and the band of the Monmouthshire Militia playing See, the Conquering Hero Comes.
 Staying in Monmouth for just a couple of days, Nelson visited the Naval Temple and the Roundhouse on Kymin Hill, where he breakfasted and admired the views.
 He was struck with the Naval Temple, saying that "it was the only monument of its kind erected to the Royal Navy in the Kingdom".

-Sir Richard Colt Hoare saw the Temple in 1803, soon after its construction, and was unimpressed, describing it as "in very bad taste".
-Monmouthshire artist and author, Fred Hando, who described many Monmouthshire landmarks in his series of articles for the South Wales Argus running from 1922-1970, visited the Temple in 1964.
-At that time, the figure of Britannia had been lost, as had the two naval seascape paintings depicting the Battle of the Nile and The Standard of Great Britain Triumphant.
+Sir Richard Hoare, 2nd Baronet saw the temple in 1803, soon after its construction, and was unimpressed, describing it as "in very bad taste".
+Monmouthshire artist and author, Fred Hando, who described many Monmouthshire landmarks in his series of articles for the South Wales Argus running from 1922-1970, visited the temple in 1964.
+At that time, the figure of Britannia had been lost, as had the two naval seascape paintings depicting The Battle of the Nile and The Standard of Great Britain Triumphant.

 The temple has been restored on a number of occasions, most recently in 2012, following storm damage.
-The latest restoration saw the restoration of the statue of Britannia, the re-painting of the two seascapes and the re-installation of the gates.
+The latest restoration saw the reinstatement of the statue of Britannia, the re-painting of the two seascapes and the re-installation of the gates.

+The building of the temple, in a small county town in Wales, far from the sea and with no great naval or seafaring traditions, was surprising.
+The historian Peter Borsay suggests that the monument's design, and its location overlooking the border between England and Wales, were intended symbols of the formation of Great Britain.
+It was built at the time of the Act of Union with Ireland, about a century after that with Scotland, and at a time when the United Kingdom was engaged in a war with France which was helping to define, and being used to define, what it was to be British.